azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 </details>

 You can solve these tasks in a programming language of your choice.
 For sake of convenience, we are providing hints in `Python`, which you can easily run on the `Compute Instance (VM) from the Azure Machine Learning Service` or in `Visual Studio Code`.
 SDK Support for `C#`, `Node.js` or `.NET Core` is available for most challenges.
-Especially Azure Search features an easy-to-use `.NET SDK`.
 You can find code examples in the Azure documentation for the associated services.

 For this entire challenge we can create a `Resource Group` called `CognitiveServices` as previously shown and described in the **Azure Portal**.
 All Cognitive Services can be `added` and deployed in this Resource Group.